ChrisCreevey/treedist/README.md

   This sofware returns the distance between *two* branches of a tree *(including internal branches)*.

-  You must call this software with the name of the file containing the tree, and the names of the two branches
+  This software is called with the name of the file containing the tree, and the names of the two branches

   Usage: `treedist <Tree file name> <Branch name> <Branch name>`